manifesti/hs-reader/README.md

 Uses BeautifulSoup to parse the HTML.

-Dependencies on Linux;
+Dependencies on Linux:
 ```
 sudo apt-get install python3-bs4
 ```
-...or if you have PIP installed;
+...or if you have PIP installed:
 ```
 sudo pip install BeautifulSoup4
 ```